Capitalize on today’s evolving market dynamics.

 The S&P 500 Index consists of 500 widely traded stocks that are considered to represent the performance of the U.S. stock market in general.
 Diversification and asset allocation do not guarantee returns or protect against losses.
 The Russell MidCap Index provides investors with a benchmark for mid-sized companies.
 The index, which is distinct from the large-cap S&P 500, is designed to measure the performance of mid-sized companies, reflecting the distinctive risk and return characteristics of this market segment.
 The Russell 2000 Index refers to a stock market index that measures the performance of the 2,000 smaller companies included in the Russell 3000 Index.

-Stocks are shares of publicly traded companies can be bought and sold.
+Stocks are shares of publicly traded companies investors can buy and sell.
 These transactions occur on exchanges and over-the-counter (OTC) marketplaces.
-The activity of pricing, buying and selling stocks is all activity that occurs in what is generally called “the stock market.”
+The activity of pricing, buying and selling stocks occurs in “the stock market.”

 Stock prices often fluctuate.
-Between November 2023 and November 2024, the S&P 500 trended higher, following a generally downward trend between August and October 2023.
-The S&P 500 experienced more volatility beginning in late 2024, with modest setbacks in October and December 2024, then reached an all-time high before a short significant retreat.
-By mid-2025, stocks regained ground lost earlier in the year and the S&P 500 returned to record territory.
+Between November 2023 and November 2024, the S&P 500 trended higher, following a general downward trend between August and October 2023.
+The S&P 500 experienced more volatility, beginning in late 2024, with modest setbacks in October and December 2024, then reached an all-time high before a short significant retreat.
+By mid-2025, stocks regained ground they had lost earlier in the year and the S&P 500 returned to record territory.
 1 Solid U.S. economic growth, which boosted corporate earnings, remains a key factor in ongoing market performance.
 New Trump administration policies, particularly those with an economic impact, are another consideration.
-Investors appear particularly concerned about significantly higher tariffs applied to imported foreign goods impacting the economy.
+Investors appear particularly concerned about significantly higher tariffs on imported goods impacting the economy.
 Federal Reserve (Fed) interest rate policy can also influence markets.
 For much of 2023 and 2024, the Fed held the target federal funds rate at a top level of 5.50%.
 In September, November, and December 2024, the Fed cut interest rates a total of 1.0%, its first rates cut in more than four years.
-However, the Fed scaled back expectations for 2025, projecting just two additional rate cuts this year.
+However, the Fed scaled back expectations for 2025.
+In September 2025, it implemented its first 2025 rate cut, projecting two additional rate cuts this year.

-These three indices are frequently quoted on daily news reports reflecting daily performance of the stock market.
-The Dow Jones Industrial Average, perhaps the most quoted index, reflects the performance of 30 prominent stocks listed on U.S. exchanges.
+These three indices are frequently quoted in news reports reflecting daily performance of the stock market.
+The Dow Jones Industrial Average, perhaps the most quoted index, reflects the performance of 30 prominent U.S. exchange listed stocks.
 The Standard & Poor’s 500 tracks a broader universe of 500 large U.S. stocks.
-The NASDAQ Composite Index provides a measure of performance of 2,500 stocks listed on the National Association of Securities Dealers (NASD) Automated Quotations exchange.
-These represent small-, mid- and large-cap stocks.
+The NASDAQ Composite Index provides a measure of performance of 2,500 National Association of Securities Dealers (NASD) Automated Quotations exchange listed stocks.
 Investors often track these indices, particularly over time, to measure broader stock market performance.

 Get weekly market insights from Eric Freedman, chief investment officer for U.S. Bank Asset Management Group.